nmPicard1701/myBlocks-GoBuilda-Pinpoint-Computer/README.md

 ## Hey all!
 Just want to let you know that this is a long-term project.
 This Readme is the original at the time of forking, and I plan on trying to document what we do the best of my ability.

-## Please Switch to the goBILDA-Odometry-Driver Branch to use this repository.
-The master branch contains only the FTC SDK.
+## 11837 Updates
+* 9/10/24
+  * Began work, no progress made.

 ## NOTICE